7 Writing Tips for Outstanding Bilingual Resume

 4. Prove Your Bilingual Abilities Through Employment History

 If you already had bilingual working experience, the fact that you actually had one isn’t enough for the recruiter to do justice to your employment experience.
 Try to use common resume writing strategies to bring your bilingual resume bullets upfront.

-For instance, if you used to be a sales professional specializing in food from German, you can say that in constant communication with German-speaking salespersons from this country, you managed to negotiate better deals and lower down prices on several products.
+For instance, if you used to be a sales professional specializing in food from Germany, you can say that in constant communication with German-speaking salespersons from this country, you managed to negotiate better deals and lower down prices on several products.

 Besides, try not to include irrelevant positions if you already have several years of professional bilingual job experience behind your back.